TOP 5 Best Cameras for Recording a Podcast

 The camera can record a full HD video at 1080p and has an auto-light correction.
 Besides, it is in the middle of the ring light, which is excellent if you are podcasting alone, for a group of people you may need extra lighting options.

-On the side of the system, you can see that it has a condenser microphone which provides great quality, enough for the podcasting with a group of people.
+On the side of the system, you can see that it has a condenser microphone that provides great quality, enough for podcasting with a group of people.
 Also, there is a USB output where you can plug your headphones in if you are filming alone.

 Here’s the deal:

 Despite the fact that this set mainly suitable for podcasting alone, you could buy 2 sets of it and you will have amazing setup for you as the host and your podcast guest.

 - Full HD camera with auto light correction feature